Ever had a bad run? I mean a run that really sucks? One of those where you doubt your ability to run even one mile.

 Bugger that.
 I think this might be where my stubborn streak comes in.

-This isn’t always so easy to do.
+This isn’t always so easy to do when you’re having a bad run.
 I let myself be a real grump for a while, acknowledged that I was feeling how I was feeling and then went through this process.
 And you know what?
-Within a few hours after that I started feeling a little better.
+Within a few hours after that bad run I started feeling a little better.

 Some runs suck and for me, it’s happening a little more often simply because the miles are building and I’m getting tired.
 That’s sometimes just the way it goes.